 Mark Hubbard, John Kelly, Sriyani Rajapakse, Robert Ballard and Albert Abbott, Departments of Horticulture and Biological Sciences, Clemson University, Clemson.
 SC 29634-0375 We have initiated a phylogenetic study using restriction fragment length polymorphisms to examine nuclear DNA variation in a number of Rosa species.
 Random genomic clones were isolated from the cultivar 'Confection'.
-To generate these clones, genomic DNA was digested with the restriction enzymes Hind III and Eco RI and the resulting fragments elared into a DIC6 elarmid and transformed into the L and the testicity testic cloned into a pUC8 plasmid and transformed into the E. coli bacterial strain JM83.
+To generate these clones, genomic DNA was digested with the restriction enzymes Hind III and Eco RI and the resulting fragments lead the state of the content cloned into a pUC8 plasmid and transformed into the E. coli bacterial strain JM83.
 Individual clones from the DNA library were screened for polymorphism by Southern hybridization methods.
 Those clones displaying polymorphisms were used in combination with one, two, or three restriction enzymes to identify different size restriction fragments.
 Each fragment was treated as a unit character and was used to generate a phylogenetic tree using the computer program "Phylogenetic Analysis Using Parsimony" (PAUP version 3.0).
 Results of the studies on the amount of genetic diversity and phylogenetic affinities of Rosa species among the different sections of the subgenus Rosa will be presented.
-670 070 VARIABILITY FOR RESTRICTION FRAGMENT LENGTH POLYMORPHISMS IN THE CHLOROPLAST AND NUCLEAR GENOME OF ALLIUM SPECIES.
-Michael J. Havey, USDA/ARS, Department of Horticulture, University of Wisconsin, Madison, WI 53706 Restriction fragment length polymorphisms (RFLPs) in the chloroplast and nuclear genome are useful for estimation of chloroplast and nuclear genome are useful for estimation of choroplast and nuclear genome are useful for estimaton of phylogenetic relationships.
+VARIABILITY FOR RESTRICTION FRAGMENT LENGTH POLYMORPHISMS IN THE CHLOROPLAST AND NUCLEAR GENOME OF ALLIUM SPECIES.
+Michael J. Havey, USDA/ARS, Department of Horticulture, University of Wisconsin, Madison, WI 53706 Restriction fragment length polymorphisms (RFLPs) in the chloroplast and prelear gregories are useful for estimation of chloroplast and nuclear genome are useful for estimation of phylogenetic relationships.
 Fifteen mutations at restriction enzyme sites in the chloroplast DNA were discovered.
 The wild species A. oschaninii and A. vavilovii were identical to A. cepa for all mutations.
 These species represent sources of wild germplasm closely related to the bulb onion.
-Nuclear RFLPs are now being used to estimate the genetic distances between accessions of A. oschaninii A. purification of the statement of the architecture helb A. vavilovii, and open-pollinated populations of the cultivated bulb PHYLLOGENETIC RELATIONSHIPS OF PRUNUS SPECIES IN THE AMYGDALUS SUBGENUS.
+Nuclear RFLPs are now being used to estimate the genetic distances between accessions of A. oschaninii A. vavilovii, and open-pollinated populations of the cultivated bulb 671 PHYLLOGENETIC RELATIONSHIPS OF PRUNUS SPECIES IN THE AMYGDALUS SUBGENUS.